-Different time points are defined, where selected batches will be tested for a range of HPHCs in the aerosol, physical characteristic of the product, sensory property and visual inspection.
+Different time points are defined, where selected batches are tested for a range of HPHCs in the aerosol, physical and chemical characteristics, sensory property of the product, and visual inspection.

 Product robustness under various climatic conditions

-Our products will be used in different regions therefore we need data to demonstrate that the products performance will be maintained in various climatic conditions.
+Our smoke-free products will be used in different regions; therefore, we need data to demonstrate that the products performance will be maintained in various climatic conditions.

 To do that, we have a climatic smoking machine, enabling testing the products under defined humidity and temperatures.
 We use the temperature and humidity ranges covering the WHO climatic zones defined in ICH guidelines (Q1), also used for aging studies.

 The results published by Poget et al. (2021) indicate that, regardless of the considered climatic conditions, the HPHC levels investigated in our Tobacco Heating System (THS) 2.2 aerosol were reduced by at least 90%, on average, when compared with the levels measured in 3R4F cigarette mainstream smoke.
 This confirmed the robustness in performance for THS 2.2 to deliver reduced levels of HPHCs under extreme climatic conditions.